steveoo61/rivets/README.md

 * Integrate sightglass into rivets code base
 * Remove view.select method
 * Rename binding property args to arg and changed type from array to string
+* The rv-* attributes are removed after binding
+* Remove unless and unchecked binders
+* Add not/negate formatter
+* Changes how observer is registered / notified.
+Instead of passing a function (sync), pass an object with a sync method
+* Remove component binding -> buggy, untested code.
+Prefer standard compliant custom component implementation

 # Rivets.js